Tony Hinchcliffe: 2024 Donald Trump rally

 Hinchcliffe's remarks were widely criticized as racist, including by prominent politicians such as Democratic vice presidential nominee Tim Walz, who called him a "jackwad" on a livestream with Representative Alexandria Ocasio-Cortez, who is of Puerto Rican ancestry.
 Representative Ritchie Torres, also of Puerto Rican ancestry, said that he was "tempted to call Hinchcliffe racist garbage but doing so would be an insult to garbage".
 The Trump campaign distanced itself from Hinchcliffe's Puerto Rico comments.
 It is unclear if the Hinchcliffe joke hurt the Trump campaign.
 The joke may have helped the Trump campaign as reported by NPR.
 "Puerto Rican community leaders tell WLRN one reason may be that Puerto Ricans living here in the U.S. mainland hold a negative view of the chronic government corruption and dysfunction back on the U.S. island territory."

+2026 The Roast of Kevin Hart

+In 2026, Hinchcliffe participated in the celebrity roast of actor and comedian Kevin Hart.
+During the live-streamed roast, several comedians, including Hinchcliffe and Shane Gillis, performed jokes involving racial stereotypes.
+Hinchcliffe's set included a joke about George Floyd, an unarmed Black man who was murdered by former Minneapolis police officer Derek Chauvin, who knelt on Floyd's neck for more than nine minutes despite Floyd's repeated pleas that he could not breathe.
+Hinchcliffe additionally made jokes referring to slavery, and jokes about the death of comedian Sheryl Underwood's late husband, who died by suicide in 2011.

+Critics of the roast, including members of Floyd's family and representatives of the George Floyd Foundation, condemned Hinchcliffe's remarks, calling them insensitive and "sad."